Skip to content

 FPINSIGHTS® 2025 COMPENSATION STUDY RESULTS

-This early release of FP Transitions’ 2025 Compensation Insights Study results reveal how pay structures, ownership, and role progression shape financial outcomes across the wealth management profession.
+This early release of FP Transitions’ 2025 Compensation Insights Study results reveals how pay structures, ownership, and role progression shape financial outcomes across the wealth management profession.
 Based on data from 2,740 professionals, these findings are essential for members of our Equity Management Solutions® program who want to retain talent, build enterprise value, and drive equity-driven growth.

 BENEFITS PACKAGES SCALE WITH GROWING FIRMS